Troy Shondell: Biography

 Shondell was born in 1939, raised in Fort Wayne, Indiana, and educated at Valparaiso and Indiana universities.
 He wrote his first song at age 14, which was recorded by Little Anthony & the Imperials.
 Shondell also learned to play five musical instruments.
 His professional music career started as a teenager.
 Mercury Records released his first single, "My Hero", from The Chocolate Soldier, which he recorded in 1958 under the name Gary Shelton, which was close to his real name, Gary Schelton.

 He followed the next year with "Kissin' at the Drive-In", a rockabilly song that went on to become a drive-in theater standard.
 Still performing as Gary Shelton, he seemed to be on his way, at least in the Midwest.
 Chicago's Brass Rail, a major nightclub that usually hosted jazz and blues acts, brought him in for its first foray into rock and roll.
 The successful gig stretched to 16 weeks.
 In 1959, Mark Records released "The Trance" and "Goodbye Little Darlin'".
 These sold well in the Midwest and a few other areas, but neither made it into the Hot 100's Top 40.
 The singer cited his father as a major influence, among others.
 A song he wrote about his father's death in 1960 from a heart attack, "Still Loving You", became a country hit when it was recorded by Bob Luman.
 His father's demise caused his career to falter, and he briefly returned to help run the family business.

 Around this time, he began using a new stage name, Troy Shondell, partly because of the popularity of actor Troy Donahue.
 In April 1961, he recorded "This Time", a song written by Chips Moman and first recorded by Thomas Wayne.
-The record was released during the last week in June on the tiny Gaye label and picked up by the small Los Angeles Goldcrest label, selling ten thousand copies during the first week.
+The record was released during the last week of June on the tiny Gaye label and picked up by the small Los Angeles Goldcrest label, selling ten thousand copies during the first week.
 Six weeks after being released and played in Chicago, Shondell flew to Los Angeles and signed with Liberty Records.
 "This Time" finally hit the Billboard charts the third week of September and landed in the Top 10 five weeks later at its number six peak, and it stayed in the charts for a total of thirteen weeks.
 The track reached no. 22 in the UK Singles Chart at the end of that year.
 The song was covered by Shakin' Stevens on the 1981 Epic album Shaky.